Emkay27/Emkay27/README.md

-- 👋 Hi, I’m Kgatliso Mhwanazi
+- 👋 Hi, I’m Kgatliso Mkhwanazi
 - 👀 I’m interested in ...
 Software Engineering, Software Development, Game Design and more.
 - 🌱 I’m currently learning ...
 Python for Data Science.
 - 💞️ I’m looking to collaborate on ...
 Projects